Pixel-Master/File-Find/README.md

 Q: **Does File Find connect to the Internet?**

-A: File Find does not connect to the internet, everything stays on your machine.
+A: File Find does not connect to the Internet, everything stays on your machine.

 ## Download
 File Find isn't ready for Release yet Run from source or download pre-build macOS Apps from the GitHub action Page.